-Pioneering work was done for the mask synthesis inverse problem over several years starting in the early 1980s [9] [10] [11].
-This was extended by industry practitioners using various methods including pixelated mask representations [22] [23] [15] [12] [24] [25].
-At Luminescent Technologies, and later Synopsys, the method described below utilizing the level-set framework and cost function gradients derived using functional analysis and optimization was patented and pursued for production level deployment [26] [27] [28] [29].
-For a historical overview of the ILT field see [30].
-These methods have had successful application beyond the lithography space in other related optical areas [31] [32].
+Pioneering work was done for the mask synthesis inverse problem over several years starting in the early 1980s9.10.11.
+This was extended by industry practitioners using various methods including pixelated mask representations23,24,16,13,25,26.
+At Luminescent Technologies, and later Synopsys, the method described below utilizing the level-set framework and cost function gradients derived using functional analysis and optimization was patented and pursued for production level deployment27,28,29,30.
+For a historical overview of the ILT field see.
+These methods have had successful application beyond the lithography space in other related optical areas.

 Given the level-set framework for interface tracking, we can now discuss the inverse problem formulation of the mask synthesis problem.
-The main goal will be to formulate a cost function, C, which measures the quality of printing on the wafer given a specific mask, represented as a level-set function, φ .
-Once this is done the method will be to find the functional gradient of C with respect to φ .
+The main goal will be to formulate a cost function, C, which measures the quality of printing on the wafer given a specific mask, represented as a level-set function, $\varphi$ .
+Once this is done the method will be to find the functional gradient of C with respect to $\varphi$ .
 Then we can use a wide range of gradient based optimization solvers to optimize C.

-$$C = \iint (F(\varphi)(x, y) - T(x, y))^2 dx dy,$$ (4)
+$$C = \iint (F(\varphi)(x, y) - T(x, y))^2 dx dy,$$

-In equation (4) we describe an example cost function mathematically as the integral over the wafer plane in x,y of the squared difference between the image signal, F, of a given mask level-set, φ , and a target design function, T. The construction of the target, T, will depend on the user's knowledge of critical features on the wafer, as well as the level of processing we include in the forward simulation function, F. An example function F can be defined as where $\Pi = \mathcal{F}^{-1} \wp \mathcal{F}$ is the projection operator, \mathcal{F} is a Fourier transform, \wp is a pupil function, and
+In equation (4) we describe an example cost function mathematically as the integral over the wafer plane in x,y of the squared difference between the image signal, F, of a given mask level-set, $\varphi$ , and a target design function, T. The construction of the target, T, will depend on the user's knowledge of critical features on the wafer, as well as the level of processing we include in the forward simulation function, F. An example function F can be defined as where $\Pi = \mathcal{F}^{-1} \mathscr{D} \mathcal{F}$ is the projection operator, $\mathcal{F}$ is a Fourier transform, $\mathscr{D}$ is a pupil function, and

 $\mathcal{M}(\varphi)$ is a masking function.
-In practice we will use more accurate approximations to the physical phenomena such as resist development, R, where R=S(F- α), where S is a sigmoid function and α is a development threshold level.
+In practice we will use more accurate approximations to the physical phenomena such as resist development, R, where R=S(F- $\alpha$ ), where S is a sigmoid function and $\alpha$ is a development threshold level.